rust-lang/blog.rust-lang.org/content/vision-doc-journeys-to-learning-rust.md

 > "Rust book, Rustlings, Zero to Production in Rust, Jon Gjengset tutorials.
 A bunch of books.
 It's not a one-pass reading.
 Can't say how many times I've gone through it." -- Software engineer working on video streaming and storage

 These resources have brought up an entire generation of Rust programmers.
-But, to some, there is a perception that these resources have trouble keeping pace with the langauge.
+But, to some, there is a perception that these resources have trouble keeping pace with the language.

 > "We'd like to use [The Rust Programming Language/'the book'], but we've found that it's out of date, unfortunately.
 We've looked at the GitHub repo and found it's got a lot of unresolved issues and unmerged PRs" -- Principal Software Engineering work on Rust adoption in a regulated industry